Frankby

-Frankby (/ˈfræŋkbi/) is a village on the Wirral Peninsula, in Merseyside, England.
-It is located between Greasby and Newton on the outskirts of the town of West Kirby.
+Frankby (/ˈfræŋkbi/) is a village and former civil parish, in the Wirral district, in Merseyside, England.
+It is located on the Wirral Peninsula between Greasby and Newton on the outskirts of the town of West Kirby and south of Hoylake.
 The hamlet of Larton is to the north west.
-Historically within the county of Cheshire, it is part of the Greasby, Frankby and Irby Ward of the Metropolitan Borough of Wirral and is in the parliamentary constituency of Wirral West.
+Historically within the county of Cheshire, it is part of the Greasby, Frankby and Irby Ward and is in the parliamentary constituency of Wirral West.

 According to the 2001 census, of a total ward population of 14,667, 310 people live in Frankby.
 In the 2011 census, population figures specific to Frankby were not available.
 However, the total population of Greasby, Frankby and Irby Ward was 13,991.

 History

 The name Frankby come from the Old Norse Frankis-býr, likely referring to "Frank's/Franki's (Frenchman's) farm or settlement".

 Although it could also be interpreted as a personal name.

 The "býr" suffix, included in neighbouring place names such as Greasby, Irby and Pensby, applies to settlements believed to be Viking in origin.

 The settlement of Frankby was supposedly mentioned in the Domesday Book entry for neighbouring Greasby.
 Eight households are recorded: "3 villagers.
 1 smallholder.
 2 slaves.
 2 Frenchmen."

 The name has been variously spelt over time as Frankeby (1230), Fraunkbi (1346) and Fraunkeley (1421).